falkr/thesis-tips/pages/editing.md

 # Editing

 <span class="key">Whenever you have written some portion of text, you should consider a round of editing.</span> Proper editing is an important part of your work.
 It aims at providing your arguments in the best possible way.
 Don’t think of editing as correcting because you somehow did a bad job during writing.
-Even routined writers don’t produce perfect sentences on their first attempt.
+Even experienced writers don’t produce perfect sentences on their first attempt.
 Often, several rounds of editing are necessary.

 <span class="key">*Editing* is different from *writing*.</span> When writing, you focus on the subject of your thesis, your thoughts, and the arguments you need to present to the reader.
 When editing, you are mostly concerned with readability.
 Compared to doing the experiments or writing, editing is a relatively simple task that gets easier the more you do it.